bnuwjy/2DUHPE-DATASET/README.md

 *:We could not figure out the specific swimming stroke in these videos, but we think they are still useful for model training.

-The average length of all image sequences is `1282.84` frames, and the standard deviation is `1328.71` frames.
+The average length of all image sequences is `1285.15` frames.
 Statistics on stroke, swimmer gender and data source could be seen in the table below.

 ![statistics](assets/statistics.png)